Pherpher089/Nomad/ChangLog.md

-### ctutor - 0.2.9b
+### ctutor - 0.2.9d
+- Fixing enemy aggro
+- Fixing enemy animations not syncing
-- Fixed moose transparency
+- Fixed enemy hit not syncing
-- Worked on non driving clients jittering on back of Mamut
-- fixing log bug
+- Enemy attacks are harder to interrupt with hits

 ### ctutor - 0.2.9a
 - Added Realmwalker Desk